cjripple/DH110-SEM1F/assignment01/README.md

-# Assignment 01 / Heuristic Evaluation of NYS Commission on Judicial Conduct Website
+# Assignment 01 / Heuristic Evaluation of New York State's Websites for their Unified Court system
 Connor Ripple
 Professor Cho
 DH110 - SEM1F, 2021
 30 September 2021

+### About this Project

 ### Information About the Website
 Link to website: http://cjc.ny.gov/